niklasekstrom/a314/Software/ethernet/README.md

 - Add the lines in `pi-config/rc.local` to the bottom of `/etc/rc.local` just before `exit 0`.
 This create iptables rules that forwards packets from the `tap0` interface to the `wlan0` interface.
   - Please note that if the Pi is connected using wired ethernet then `wlan0` should be changed to `eth0`.

-The first three steps are performed by `sudo make install`.
+The first four steps are performed by `sudo make install`.
 The last step you have to do manually.

 ## Configuring the Amiga